realpython/python-guide/docs/scenarios/admin.rst

         hasrestart=> true,
     }

-For more information checkout `Puppet Labs Documentation <http://docs.puppetlabs.com>`_
+For more information, refer to the `Puppet Labs Documentation <http://docs.puppetlabs.com>`_

 Blueprint
 ---------